scala/docs.scala-lang/_style/declarations.md

         List("").foldLeft[Int](0, _ + _.length)

 For complex DSLs, or with type-names that are long, it can be difficult to fit the entire signature on one line.
-In those cases, split the parameter lists, one parameter per line with
-[trailing commas](https://docs.scala-lang.org/sips/trailing-commas.html#motivation)
+For those cases there are several different styles in use:

-and parentheses being on a separate lines adding to visual separation between
+1. Split the parameter lists, one parameter per line with [trailing commas](https://docs.scala-lang.org/sips/trailing-commas.html#motivation) and parentheses being on separate lines adding to visual separation between the lists:
-lists:

         protected def forResource(
           resourceInfo: Any,
         )(
           f: (JsonNode) => Any,
         )(implicit
           urlCreator: URLCreator,
           configurer: OAuthConfiguration,
         ): Any = {
           ...
         }

-Other possibility is to align the open-paren of the parameter lists, one list per line:
+2. Or align the open-paren of the parameter lists, one list per line:

         protected def forResource(resourceInfo: Any)
                                  (f: (JsonNode) => Any)
                                  (implicit urlCreator: URLCreator, configurer: OAuthConfiguration): Any = {
           ...
         }

 #### Higher-Order Functions